 - Restore of CSV (Cluster Shared Volumes) is not supported.
 Cluster disks used as CSV are automatically excluded from restore.

-- We strongly recommend to have dracut and mkinitrd installed on Linux workloads that will be restored.
+- We strongly recommend having dracut and mkinitrd installed on workloads that will be restored.
 Otherwise, they may not boot after restore.

 - If you want to scan recovered VM data for viruses, check the secure restore requirements and limitations.